 Convince your kids that Santa dropped his sleigh-operating license in your home while delivering gifts on Christmas eve with these creative and realistic-looking driver's licenses from Santa's License, featuring the official seal of the North Pole Department of Public Safety, along with all of Mr. Claus' identifying information.

 8. Find the Scout Elves App

 If your house gets taken over by red-suited scout elves during the holidays, there's a chance your kids have questioned whether or not their Elf on the Shelf really heads back to the North Pole every night to visit with Santa Claus.
 Get kids involved playing games with scout elves, earning certificates for their hard work and, most importantly, watching a video message from Santa about how he trains his elves with the Find the Scout Elves app.

 Many parents told TODAY Parents of their own creative ways of using technology to keep kids believing in Santa.
 Jonathan Murray, who vlogs with his family on YouTube, says wife Danielle recently saved his phone number in her cell phone along with a photo of Santa.
 When their daughters misbehave, Danielle calls her husband, pretending to be speaking with Santa about their poor behavior.

 "She usually only uses it when they're not listening," said Murray.
 "They get so upset when she calls it."

-Brenna Jennings, who blogs at Suburban Snapshots, put her Photoshop skills to good use last year, when she created a Santa "selfie" on her daughter's iPad, leading her 8 year old to think Santa had snapped a quick photo while delivering presents.
+Brenna Jennings, who blogs at Suburban Snapshots, put her Photoshop skills to good use a few years ago, when she created a Santa "selfie" on her daughter's iPad, leading her then-eight-year-old daughter to think Santa had snapped a quick photo while delivering presents.